Podcastindex-org/podcast-namespace/podcasting2.0.md

 ## What is it?

-Podcasting 2.0 is a combination of ideas, and the technologies to support those ideas.
-It's a vision for what the podcast user experience can and should be.
+Podcasting 2.0 is a set of forward looking ideas combined with the technology to realize them.
+It's a vision for what the podcast listener experience can and should be.
 That experience has stagnated for over a decade, with almost all of the improvements coming in isolated sections of the ecosystem.
-One app may figure out a way to improve upon a single idea.
-Then, perhaps a hosting company makes a deal with a certain app to make headway with another challenge.
-In this way we've ended up with fragments of innovation across the podcasting landscape with no central driving goal in mind.
+There hasn't been a single, unified vision from the podcasting community acting together with one voice.
+So, we've ended up with fragments of innovation across the podcasting landscape with no central driving goal in mind.
 Podcasting 2.0 is the expression of that goal.

-Stated eloquently, the goal is this:
+Stated eloquently, the aim of Podcasting 2.0 is this:

   > "I think our focus should be 100% on improving the podcasting experience in an open-standard way that allows every player to innovate faster
   > and better than any one company could do on their own.
 This is our best bet at avoiding one company emerging as the monopoly of podcasting."